-PoS tagging techniques will be a topic of the "Text Processing" course (ITC-irst: Bernardo Magnini)
+PoS tagging techniques is a topic of the "Text Processing" course (ITC-irst: Bernardo Magnini)

-9. Morphology
+11. Morphology

 Morphology is the study of how words are built up from smaller meaning-bearing units, morphemes.
 It concerns the inner structure of words.